FroMage/quasar/docs/index.md

 The easy and preferable way to instrument programs using Quasar is with the Java agent, which instruments code at runtime.
 Sometimes, however, running a Java agent is not an option.

 Quasar supports AOT instrumentation with an Ant task.
-The task is `co.paralleluniverse.fibers.instrument.InstrumentationTask` found in `quasar-core.jar`, and it accepts a fileset of classes to instrument.
+The task is `com.github.fromage.quasi.fibers.instrument.InstrumentationTask` found in `quasar-core.jar`, and it accepts a fileset of classes to instrument.
 Not all classes will actually be instrumented – only those with suspendable methods (see below) – so simply give the task all of the class files in your program.
 In fact, Quasar itself is instrumented ahead-of-time.

 ### Building Quasar {#build}